Are you interested in seeing local professional theatre with your friends and Upper School faculty? If so, Performing Arts Club is for you!

 Upcoming PAC Events – 2018-2019

-- Disney’s Newsies - Lyric Stage in The Majestic Theatre in downtown Dallas
+- Disney’s Newsies - Lyric Stage at The Majestic Theatre in downtown Dallas

 - Saturday, September 22, 2018 at 2:30 pm